 For the Consumer

-Applies to acetazolamide: oral capsule extended release, oral tablet
+Applies to acetazolamide: oral capsules, oral tablets, parenteral powder for injection

 For Healthcare Professionals